Chapter 1. Installing RHEL for real time

 Before tuning Real Time kernel systems, ensure that the base platform is properly tuned and the system firmware parameters are adjusted.
 Failure to perform these tasks might prevent getting consistent performance from a RHEL Real-time deployment.

 The objective of the Real-time kernel is to provide consistent, low-latency and determinism, offering predictable response times.
 The real time kernel requires additional processing resources.
-To provide the environment for reduced latency and ensure that the highest priority task in the system receives more processing time, extra infrastructure was required which increases resource usage.
+To provide reduced latency and ensure the highest-priority task receives more processing time, extra infrastructure is required.
+This additional infrastructure increases resource usage.
 This increased resource usage might result in some degradation in overall throughput.
 The exact amount is very workload dependent, ranging from 0% to 30%.

 For typical workloads with kernel latency requirements in the millisecond (ms) range, the standard RHEL kernel is sufficient.
-However,if your workload has stringent low-latency determinism requirements for core kernel features such as interrupt handling and process scheduling in the microsecond (μs) range, then the Real Time kernel is for you.
+However, if your workload has stringent requirements for core kernel features, such as interrupt handling and process scheduling, to have latency in the microsecond (μs) range, using the Real Time kernel is recommended.

 1.2.
 Installing RHEL for Real Time using dnf

-In addition to installing the real-time kernel with dnf, you can download it along with all other downloadable components of Red Hat Enterprise Linux from the Download Red Hat Enterprise Linux portal.
-Select the appropriate version from the Version menu.
+To obtain the real-time kernel, you can install it by using the dnf utility, or you can download it along with other RHEL components from the Download Red Hat Enterprise Linux portal.

 Prerequisites